 Quick Survey Emails are just an extended version of reminder emails.
-However, the difference is that QSE’s are sent after the passage of a long period and assumes that the new buyer has used the product or service.
+However, the difference is that QSE’s are sent after a long period of time and assumes that the new buyer has used the product or service.

-What’s the purpose of collecting email from new buyers if you don’t send them promotional emails?
+What’s the purpose of collecting contact details from new buyers if you don’t send them promotional emails?